positlabs/spark-tap-change/README.md

-## How to use tap to change things in Spark AR
+## How to tap to change in Spark AR

 [Tutorial on YouTube](https://www.youtube.com/watch?v=Lx2ImQ_MMWE)